cagri32/Go-Camping/README.md

 - to have it calculate the average cost for the planned booking
 - and finally turn it into a website using React JS so that others can benefit from it.

-My efforts are already paid off.
+My efforts are already paid off for.
 As of today, I found the spot I am looking for.
 Now I will continue to look for a better spot at Two Jack Lakeside Site and continue developing this program.